dojot/docs/source/iotagent-architecture.rst

 `dojot.device-manager.device`
 """""""""""""""""""""""""""""

-the topic related to this subject will be used to receive device lifecycle events for a particular tenant.
+The topic related to this subject will be used to receive device lifecycle events for a particular tenant.
 Its format is:

 +-----------------------------------------------------------------+